-Pin No. Pin Name Pin Function 1 воот Bootstrap Supply for High-Side Gate Driver.
-Connect a $0.1\mu\text{F}$ ceramic capacitor between the BOOT and SW pins.
-2 GND Power Ground.
-3 FB Feedback Voltage Input.
+Pin No. Pin Name Pin Function 1 BOOT Bootstrap supply for high-side gate driver.
+Connect a $0.1\mu F$ ceramic capacitor between the BOOT and SW pins.
+2 GND Power ground.
+3 FB Feedback voltage input.
 The pin is used to set the output voltage of the converter via a resistive divider.
-The converter regulates V{FB} to 0.6V 4 EN Enable Control Input.
+The converter regulates V{FB} to 0.6V.
+4 EN Enable control input.
 Connect EN to a logic-high voltage to enable the IC or to a logic-low voltage to disable.
 Do not leave this high impedance input unconnected.
-5 VIN Power Input.
+5 VIN Power input.
 The input voltage range is from 4.3V to 18V.
 Must bypass with a suitable large ceramic capacitor at this pin.
-6 SW Switch Node.
-Connect to external L-C filter.
+6 SW Switch node.
+Connected to external L-C filter.

-Function Block Diagram
+Functional Block Diagram